lookit/ember-lookit-frameplayer/app/components/exp-frame-select/doc.rst

 The frame(s) will be inserted into the sequence of frames for this study on the fly, so that you can use a custom :ref:`generateProperties<generateProperties>` function to select which frame(s) to show.
-(For more information on making study behavior conditional on data collected, see :ref:`conditional_logic`.)
+(For more information on making study behavior conditional on data collected, see :ref:`Conditional Logic<conditional_logic>`.)

 This frame serves as a wrapper for the randomizer :ref:`select<select>`, which is evaluated during experiment parsing and cannot be modified on the fly.